 I’m 57, fine-boned, and have been pretty slim my whole life.
-Now, I’m gaining weight in my tummy, and my arms are getting toothpick thin and pretty flabby.
+Now, I’m gaining weight in my tummy, and my arms are getting toothpick thin and rather flabby.
 I’ve been lifting weights, but it isn’t helping much.
 What can I wear to downplay my old-lady arms?
 Thanks, Sharon

-They say you can never be too rich or too thin, but many, like yourself, would beg to differ, especially when your muscle tone is going downhill faster than a runaway train.
+They say you can never be too rich or thin, but many, like yourself, would beg to differ, especially when your muscle tone is going downhill faster than a runaway train.

 So what’s the best way to dress for your skinny, flabby arms?
 Here are some tips.

 1. Wear Streamlined Sleeves

 Sleeves are good when you have skinny-fat arms, and you might think the bigger the sleeves, the better, but here’s the thing: your scrawny, saggy arms inside big, voluminous sleeves can make your arms look lost and more stick-like.
 (Imagine a little boy trying to fill out a man’s shirt, and you get the picture.)
-It’s even worse when the sleeves are so long they go past the wrist, making it look like you are drowning.
+It’s even worse when the sleeves are so long that they go past the wrist, making it look like you are drowning.

 Does this mean you can’t wear the new wider bell sleeves?
 Of course not.
 Wear a streamlined version of a bell-sleeved top, so there’s no bagginess, or go for blouses and shirts with slim (but not tight) sleeves that you actually have a chance of filling out.
 These are more proportional and look better on skinny arms and frames.